flenniken/statictea/docs/functions.md

 callback returns true to stop iterating.

 ~~~
-listCallback(ix: int, item: any, container: any, state: optional any) bool
+listCallback = func(ix: int, item: any, container: any, state: optional any) bool
 ~~~

 The following example makes a new list [6, 8] from the list